baulml/transitfinder/README.md

-## Transit Photometry Analysis  ...Work In Progress...
+## Transit Photometry Analysis
 > Transit finder and Visualization tool for Kepler and TESS light curves

+> Work In Progress!

 ### Requirements
   * Python 3